mcleanlipschutz/honeybee-pay/README.md

 ## First demo

-- the buyer approves 3 seperste transactions of 1 test usdc to send to the merchant wallet.
+- the buyer approves 3 seperate transactions of 1 test usdc to send to the merchant wallet.

 - transaction 1 is successful without issue. transaction 2 is attacked and redirected to the attacker's wallet in an intentionally unprotected demo. transaction 3 is also attacked with the same redirection but is rejected because the recipient differs from the buyer's approval.